skeletonlabs/skeleton/.changeset/ninety-eagles-yawn.md

 "@skeletonlabs/skeleton": patch
 ---

-Add additional safeguard to scrollToHeading
+chore: Added additional type safeguard to the Table of Contents `scrollToHeading`